akusei/pushover-bash/README.md

 # Pushover Bash Script
 A Bash shell script to send pushover notifications.
 A [Pushover account](https://pushover.net/) is required to use this script.
+Contributions and comments from other wonderful coders who have added in some way to this script can be found in the [contributions](contrib.md) file.

 ## Usage